skylinejs/skyline/apps/docs/docs/introduction.md

 ## Framework versus library

 If you are one of those developers that uses the words "Framework" and "Library" interchangeably, stop now.
 A framework operates under the Hollywood principle: "Don't call us - we call you".
 The framework takes over the flow of the application and calls your code as needed.
-NestJS is an example for an excellent framework that does all the heavy lifting to create an environment you can easily develop a web server in.
+NestJS is an example of an excellent framework that does all the heavy lifting to create an environment you can easily develop a web server in.

 SkylineJS is intentionally designed as a collection of libraries, not a framework.
 An application can only run a single framework.
 However, once you have chosen your framework, you need several libraries to solve particular problems like hashing a password or handling file uploads.
 A library solves one problem without any assumptions about the rest of your application.
 A framework does the opposite, it takes all these building blocks and is responsible for composing them into an application that achieves a goal e.g., a web server that can authenticate users.